steeleb/python_targetpractice/README.md

 In order to use the GEE python API, we need to authenticate our google access to GEE.
 This require a manual validation of your account.
-If you haven't already, you'll need to sign up for GEE access using your CSU-gmail address.
+If you haven't already, you'll need to sign up for GEE access using a gmail address.

 Using the .zsh terminal in R Studio, we'll now test to make sure our scripts are working.
 First, confirm that you are using a .zsh (not a